-Of the passengers and crew on board, 304 people survived -- 123 of whom walked away relatively unscathed and the remainder sent to hospitals.
+Of the passengers and crew on board, 304 people survived – 123 of whom walked away relatively unscathed.
+The others were sent to hospitals.

-A handful of them remained hospitalized, including six patients at San Francisco General as of 3 p.m.
-(6 p.m.
-ET) Friday.
-That hospital's figure include two adults in critical condition with spinal cord injuries, abdominal injuries, internal bleeding, road rash and fractures.
+A handful of them remained hospitalized, including six patients at San Francisco General.
+That hospital’s figure includes two adults in critical condition with spinal cord injuries, abdominal injuries, internal bleeding, road rash and fractures.

-Besides the passengers and crew members' physical recovery, San Francisco International Airport is working to get back to normal as well.
+San Francisco International Airport is also working to get back to normal.

-Early Friday morning, that airline's fuselage was hauled away on flatbed trucks to a remote section of the airport, said San Francisco International Airport in a press release.
+The plane’s fuselage was hauled away on flatbed trucks Friday to a remote section of the airport, San Francisco International Airport said in a news release.

-By 5:05 p.m., a Southwest Airlines jet landed on the runway where the crash occurred -- signifying that, for the first time in six days, all four of the airport's runways were operational.
+On Friday, a Southwest Airlines jet landed on the runway where the crash occurred – signifying that, for the first time in six days, all four of the airport’s runways were operational.

-"The tremendous efforts and around-the-clock work of airport staff, government agencies, airline tenants and contractors allowed us to complete all repairs and safety certifications for Runway 28L in a timely and efficient manner," said airport director John L. Martin.
+“The tremendous efforts and around-the-clock work of airport staff, government agencies, airline tenants and contractors allowed us to complete all repairs and safety certifications for Runway 28L in a timely and efficient manner,” airport director John L. Martin said.

 While the wreckage has been hauled away, investigators still have not pinpointed exactly why Flight 214 crashed, or who was to blame.

-An in-depth review of the cockpit voice recorder shows two pilots called for the landing to be aborted before the plane hit a seawall and crashed onto the runway, the head of the National Transportation Safety Board said Thursday.
+An in-depth review of the cockpit voice recorder shows two pilots called for the landing to be aborted before the plane hit a seawall and crashed onto the runway, the head of the National Transportation Safety Board said.

-The first internal call by one of the three pilots in the cockpit to abort the landing came three seconds before the crash and a second was made by another pilot 1.5 seconds before impact, NTSB chief Deborah Hersman said.
+The first internal call by one of the three pilots in the cockpit to abort the landing came three seconds before the crash.
+A second call was made by another pilot 1.5 seconds before impact, NTSB chief Deborah Hersman said.

-The agency has begun wrapping up its investigation at the airport and crews are cleaning up the debris left by the crash.
+The agency has begun wrapping up its investigation at the airport, and crews are cleaning up the debris left by the crash.
 Investigators turned the runway back over to the airport.
-The runway has been closed since Saturday's crash.

 The investigation is shifting back to NTSB headquarters in Washington, where authorities will work to find a more definitive answer about what led to the crash.